GSA/EDX-github-action/README.md

 > GitHub Action to run GSA EDX Lighthouse plugin

-This composite action integrates Lighthouse CI and the GSA EDX Lighthouse plugin with Github Actions environment.
-The results of the audit are added as a pull request comment.
+This composite action integrates Lighthouse CI and [lighthouse-plugin-edx](https://github.com/GSA/lighthouse-plugin-edx) with Github Actions environment.
+The results of the Lighthouse audit are added as a pull request comment.

 ## Example